Recap: Buffy The Vampire Slayer S 3 E 9 The Wish

 - Hollywood Healing: Averted.
 Cordelia grips her stomach wound a few times, revealing a crack in her confident facade.
 The morning after Buffy sends her flying into some trash bags, Cordy complains that she pulled some stitches.

-- Human Shield / We Have Reserves: The Master raises his glass of blood and toasts the future.
+- Human Shield / Bad Boss: The Master raises his glass of blood and toasts the future.
 As everyone echoes the toast, Buffy raises her crossbow with one hand and fires at him.
 Instantly, the Master yanks Xander in front of him, and the bolt hits Xander's shoulder.

 - Humanity Ensues